PillowFishSticks/My-Resume/README.md

 **Introdcution**
 - Below the navbar is a circular profile picture and next to that is a description of the site owner.
-- Below the description are three buttons 'My Skills', 'My Work', and 'My Contact'.
+- Below the description are three buttons 'My Skills', 'My Porfolio', and 'Lets connect'.
 - 'My Skills' takes you to the Resume page.
-- 'My Work' takes you to the Projects page.
+- 'My Portfolio' takes you to the Projects page.
-- 'My Contact' takes you to the Contact page.
+- 'Lets Connect' takes you to the Contact page.

 **Three reasons to hire**